Gradivis/KTY-Raspberry-Pi-Tracker/README.md

-**Price tracker for Krypto Kitty (KTY), with no changes to the amazing work by Michael Kilday other than configuration for fetching $KTY price from Coinbase.**
+** BSC Coin Price Tracker for Krypto Kitty (KTY)

+No major changes to the amazing work by Michael Kilday other than configuration for fetching $KTY price from Coinbase.

-Slideshow Crypto Ticker - Developed by Michael Kilday <mike@dragonfrugal.com>, released free / open source (under GPL v3)
+* Slideshow Crypto Ticker - Developed by Michael Kilday <mike@dragonfrugal.com>, released free / open source (under GPL v3)

 Copyright 2019-2022 GPLv3